 Departmental Honors Program

 The honors program is designed for French majors who have fulfilled their lower division requirements and have a 3.5 departmental grade-point average.
-Students whose GPA falls between 3.3 and 3.5 should submit a composition from an advanced language or literature course to the honors committee.
+Students whose GPA falls between 3.3 and 3.5 should submit a composition from an advanced language or literature course to the undergraduate advisor.
 If the work submitted meets with approval, students are admitted to the program.

 To graduate with departmental honors, students must complete a minimum of two honors projects in the context of non-honors upper division courses (French 115 and above) taken for honors credit.
 They must do an honors project (a research paper of 12 to 15 pages) in addition to the regular course requirements.
 An honors contract must be signed before the end of the third week of the term.
 After completing the project, students fill out a completion form.

 On the basis of their coursework and field of interest, students are expected to formulate a research topic they wish to pursue in greater depth.
 They take course 198 where they receive regular personal supervision from a faculty member in the research, methodology, and writing of their approximately 20- to 25-page honors thesis (honors projects and the honors thesis are not to be confused).

 Students may begin the honors program toward the end of their junior year or during their senior year.
 Students are allowed to enroll in graduate courses with the consent of the instructor but cannot use those courses to replace an honors project.
 Departmental honors are recorded on the final transcript if students fulfill all requirements for the program.
 They may submit their final honors thesis for the departmental prize.